nosoop/SM-TFAttributeSupport/README.md

 - Effect radius of Jarate-based entities with blast radius-modifying attributes.
 - Pomson / Righteous Bison projectile speeds and damage amounts.
-- Weapons using the `override projectile type` attribute; projectiles are initialized with the correct speed.
+- Weapons using the `override projectile type` attribute:
-- Improved support for the `override projectile type` attribute
-  - &hellip; enabling players to shoot jar-based projectiles (Jarate, Mad Milk, Flying Guillotine, Gas Passer).
+  - &hellip; allows players to shoot jar-based projectiles (Jarate, Mad Milk, Flying Guillotine, Gas Passer).
   - &hellip; initializing damage radius for grenades spawned by non-grenade launchers.
+  - &hellip; now initialize projectiles with the correct speed.
+  - &hellip; now spawn projectiles on the correct side, taking into account if the viewmodel is flipped internally.
 - Scatterguns can now use the Force-a-Nature's `scattergun has knockback` attribute without any animation quirks.
 - Weapons are now able to use `Set DamageType Ignite` again.